ManuelHuesoBejar/Chess-Project/README.md

 ### MHB
 * Name: Manuel Hueso Béjar
-* Fun fact: I like to use var names as EasterEgss.
+* Fun fact: I like to use var names as EasterEggs.

 ### <NAME INITIALS ON CAPITAL LETTERS>